 - Lastly, enter the information into the formula.
 SG = 997/997 = 1.

-- Analyze you results and apply to other problems.
+- Analyze your results and apply them to other problems.

-To analyze specific gravity a little deeper, lets take a look at what certain specific gravitates mean.
-If the SG of a substance is equal to that of water, it will have a neutral buoyancy.
-If the SG of a substance is less than one, it will have a less density then water and it will float.
+To analyze specific gravity a little deeper, let’s take a look at what certain specific gravitates mean.
+If the SG of a substance is equal to that of water, it will have neutral buoyancy.
+If the SG of a substance is less than one, it will have less density than water and it will float.
 If the SG of a substance is greater than one, the substance or object will sink.
 These 3 situations are especially important when analyzing and designing sea vessels.